bokkypoobah/SnipCoin/audit/README.md

 # SnipCoin Token Contract Audit

-Status: There are a few outstanding low importance changes that were recommended and being considered.
+Status: There are a few outstanding low importance changes that were recommended and are being considered.

 <br />